They Met in the Dark

-It was shot at Teddington Studios in London.
-The film's sets were designed by the art director Norman G. Arnold.

 Plot

 Commander R. F. Heritage is dismissed from the Royal Navy during the Second World War after being found guilty of losing some top secret documents.

-He revisits his places of the previous few days - mainly involving a string of women.
+He revisits his places of the previous few days – mainly involving a string of women.

 He starts with Mary, a manicurist, in Blackpool.
 They originally meet in the Hotel Monopole.
 She has something to impart but then arranges to reconvene in the Bell & Dragon public house outside town.
 She’s not there and he is sent to a remote cottage up the road.

 Meanwhile a young Canadian woman, Miss Verity, arrives at the cottage and finds Mary dead, clutching a note with the words "Child's Theatrical Agency".
 She barricades the door when Heritage knocks and he leaves.
 She has seen his face and, when he comes back the next day, she takes the bus to Blackpool and reports the murder to the police.
 Heritage follows her to the police station.
 They return to the cottage with the police, but the body is missing.
 The police threaten to charge Miss Verity with filing a false police report.

 Both head to Child's Theatrical Agency in London and from there to the BBC.
 Heritage brings a different woman, a sophisticated singer, who is coming for an audition.
 He then wanders off, looking for something.
 The Canadian woman follows him.

-On the train north to Liverpool - where Child has a dance academy - she doesn’t realise she is being interrogated by enemy agents.
+On the train north to Liverpool – where Child has a dance academy – she doesn’t realise she is being interrogated by enemy agents.
 The female agent tries to have her shot in the dark as they go through a tunnel but manages to steal Miss Verity’s handbag.
 Heritage rescues her at the barrier when she tries to leave without a ticket.

 Meanwhile, Child and his hypnotist - the Great Riccardo - also arrive in Liverpool and hypnotise a Royal Navy officer (Petty Officer Grant) into giving away some secret plans regarding HMS Dandelion, commanded by Lippinscott.
 They want to hypnotise Miss Verity to see what she knows.

 In a bar, Heritage's former batman Mansel starts a fight to cause a diversion.
 Heritage then rescues Miss Verity from the hypnotist.